 - Grammostola pulchripes / Chaco golden knee tarantula

 - Euathlus parvulus / Chilean gold burst tarantula

 - Eupalaestrus campestratus / Pink zebra beauty tarantula

-I recommend you always to read more about the species.
+I recommend you to always read more about the species.
 You need to know the best way to keep them because not all tarantula species are housed and cared for in the same way.
 Every species have an optimal climate range, tank decoration, and food preferences.

 Besides that, you must understand that tarantulas can get quite old.
 When you buy a young spiderling tarantula, several species (at least the female) can get over 20 years with proper care.
-So understand that keeping tarantulas is a longterm commitment.
+So understand that keeping tarantulas is a long-term commitment.
 Therefore it is important to make a well-thought choice.